13 Top Brand Video Examples For Your Next Campaign

 Buffer does a great job of highlighting its tool’s latest features while drawing attention to its awesome remote culture.

-The video ends with a slide showing the company’s brand name, logo, and colors.
+• The clip ends with a slide showing the company’s brand name, logo, and colors which showcases the brand’s elements in a clear way.

 2. Slite’s feature announcement video